tbmreza/aegis-manager/README.md

 ```

 Common troubles are grouped based on whether or not it makes sense to automate the fix.
+The autofixes must be safe to perform even if status quo is already correct.

 #### 1. Troubles reported, fixes suggested.